Post-Secondary Student Support Program

 First Nations are responsible for determining the selection criteria and funding allocations in accordance with the provisions of their funding agreement and national program guidelines.

-Eligible costs covered by the program may include:
+Eligible costs covered by the program can include:

 The maximum amount payable per full time student cannot exceed $53,000 per year.